 Don’t forget to close the oven door right away when you take the muffins out, so if you need to bake longer the oven will still be hot.

 If you are making something in a pan on the stove, then it would be a good idea to choose a bigger pan rather than relying on more cooking time.
 It might be hard to stir the food if your pan is overfull.
 I find that if I cook bigger quantities, than it does take longer.
 However I am not sure if it would be double the cooking time.
 I still check my food the same way no matter what quantity I am cooking.

-I check meat by cutting into it and checking the color.
-Some people use a meat thermometer.
 The most important thing when choosing cooking times for meat is the thickness of the meat.
-I try to cook meat that is similar thickness even if I am doubling a recipe-I simply cook more pieces rather than bigger pieces.
+I try to cook meat that is a similar thickness even if I am doubling a recipe-I simply cook more pieces rather than bigger pieces.

 Advice from a Great Cook (My Mom)

 I asked my mom for her advice about doubling recipes.
 She has plenty of practice because she feeds all of the family on special days, and it is always delicious!

 She says that she does start earlier if she is doubling a recipe because the cooking time is longer.
 She says that casseroles can take a whole lot more time (sometimes double the time).